Issue No. 03

 The four read methods cover the full spread of what you need from an element's content. el.text() is raw textContent — includes hidden text, line breaks from block-level children. el.innerText() is the rendered version — what a user would actually see and copy. el.value() reads the current value of any form input. el.getAttribute(name) retrieves any HTML attribute by name.

 The four boolean methods are guard tools.
-Check el.isEnabled() before clicking a submit button if you're verifying that the form's validation state is correct. el.isVisible() tests whether the element is in the viewport and not hidden by CSS. el.isChecked() reads checkbox and radio state. el.isReadOnly() checks the readonly attribute on form fields.
+Check el.isEnabled() before clicking a submit button if you're verifying that the form's validation state is correct. el.isVisible() tests whether the element is in the viewport and not hidden by CSS. el.isChecked() reads checkbox and radio state. el.isEditable() checks that a field is neither disabled nor read-only.

 el.bounds() returns the element's position and dimensions as { x, y, width, height } — useful for layout assertions or for computing coordinates when you need to interact with a specific region inside an element.